RhizomeDB/dbsp-notes/README.md

 ## 2.9.9 Z1 Trace Operator

-Returns the previous input [trace].
+The trace operator returns the previous input [trace].

 ## 2.9.10 Z1 Operator

-Returns the previous input [Z-Set].
+The Z1 operator returns the previous input [Z-Set].

 ## 2.9.11 Distinct Trace Operator

-A variant of [Distinct] that offers more performance for incremental computation and computes across multiple timestamps, with support for use in nested contexts, like recursive circuits.
+Distinct trace ia a variant of [Distinct] that offers more performance for incremental computation and computes across multiple timestamps, with support for use in nested contexts, like recursive circuits.
 It computes the distinct elements of a [Z-Set] in its first argument, with respect to a [Trace] in its second, returning them in a new $\Bbb{Z}$-Set.
 The resulting $\Bbb{Z}$-Set has no timestamps associated with any element.

 Note that because operator computes the delta of [Distinct], it is possible for returned elements to have negative weights, if those elements are deleted between timestamps.

 Distinct is not a linear operation, and requires access to the entire history of updates, however there's a few observations that can reduce the search space of timestamps to examine.

-Consider evaluating the operator at some [timestamp] `t = (e, i)`, where `e` denotes the epoch, and `i` denotes the iteration.
+Consider evaluating the operator at some [timestamp] $t \eq \langle e, i \rangle$, where $e$ denotes the epoch, and $i$ denotes the iteration.

 Then there are two possible classes of elements which may be returned:
 1) Elements in the current input $\Bbb{Z}$-Set
-2) Elements that were returned in response to a previous input, at timestamp `(e, i0)`, such that `i0 < i`, and where the element was also returned at timestamp `(e0, i)`, such that `e0 < e`
+2) Elements that were returned in response to a previous input, at timestamp $\langle e, i_0 \rangle$, such that $i_0 \lt i$, and where the element was also returned at timestamp $\langle e_0, i \rangle$, such that $e_0 \lt e$.

-For each element, with weight `w`, meeting at least one of the above requirements, if that element does not appear in the trace, it is returned in the $\Bbb{Z}$-Set with weight 1.
+For each element, with weight $w$, meeting at least one of the above requirements, if that element does not appear in the trace, it is returned in the $\Bbb{Z}$-Set with weight 1.
 Otherwise, the following routine is performed:

-1) `w1` is computed, as the sum of all weights in which that element appears at times `(e0, i0)` for `e0 < e` and `i0 < i`
+1) $w_1$ is computed, as the sum of all weights in which that element appears at times `(e0, i0)` for `e0 < e` and `i0 < i`
 2) `w2` is computed, as the sum of all weights in which that element appears at times `(e0, i)` for `e0 < e`
 3) `w3` is computed, as the sum of all weights in which that element appears at times `(e, i0)` for `i0 < i`
 4) `d0` is computed, such that: